 Selecting the best battery tester out of a sea of competing products is one of the hardest things I’ve done as a DIY auto mechanic and freelance automotive writer.
 All the car battery testers I’ve been blessed to own (or test) have one (or two) things that I like.
 So, how do I single out one and declare it the best automotive battery tester there is?

-It turns out, it isn’t rocket science.
+It turns out, this isn’t rocket science.
 The best car battery tester is the Ancel BA101.

-The questions are legion too.
-However, like the lone, singular answer, their answers are also simple and straight to the point.
+The questions are legion, too.
+However, like the lone, singular answer, their answers are also simple and concise.

 Affiliate Disclosure